supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 1. Close the **Microsoft Word** and re-open from the File Explorer and enter the password as `WDATP!diy#` after re-opening click on **Enable Content** and click on **OK**.

 1. In the Command prompt pop-up press any key to close.

-    >**Note:** **Congrats – you’re done running the attack!** The attack simulation ends here.
-A real attacker, if successful, would likely continue to scan for information, send collected reconnaissance information to a command-and-control (C&C) server, and use this information to move laterally and pursue other attractive targets.
-Next, let’s review and investigate the Defender for Endpoint alerts that surfaced in the simulated attack. **Note:** Alerts should start to appear 15-30 minutes after the simulated backdoor is launched.

 1. Go back to the portal and in *Automated investigation (fileless attack)* click on **Copy simulation script**.